-3. Application of new and revised International Financial Reporting Standards ('IFRSs') (continued)

-(g) Expected Impact of Initial Application
+- 3. Application of new and revised International Financial Reporting Standards ('IFRSs') (continued) - 3.2 New and revised IFRSs in issue but not yet effective (continued) - (g) Expected Impact of Initial Application

 The key expected impact of initial application of IFRS 17 are discussed below.